Danubian Sich: End

 Serhiy Vasylkivsky's painting of a Danubian Sich Cossack.

 In 1825, Kosh otaman Lytvyn promised to send another expedition to Greece but fled the Sich without any trace.
 The events in Greece once again affected relations between Turkey and Russia, and a new Russo-Turkish War broke out.
 Among the Danubian Cossacks there was as ever a pro-Russian and a pro-Turkish split.
 The former were willing to return to Russia if a pardon was given.
 Learning of this, the head (Hradonachalik) of Izmail S.A.
 Tuchkov entered into secret negotiations with Kosh Vasily Nezmayevsky (1827).
 The conditions were set to allow the whole Host to return to Russia.
 Despite being a Russophile, Nezmayevsky was not ready to accept such a move.

 With the outbreak of the new Russo-Turkish War (1828–1829), the Russian Army under command of Field-Marshal Peter Wittgenstein advanced.
 Threatening to overrun the Sich, the Sultan wished to relocate it to Adrianopol (modern Edirne, Turkey) and ordered the Kosh to rally the Danubian Army to Silistra (modern Bulgaria).
-The new Kosh was Osyp Hladky, originally from a rich landowner family from Poltava who in 1820 had left his home to earn a living, but after a few failed business attempts in Crimea and Odessa, had left Russia and joined the Sich in 1822.
+The new Kosh otaman was Osyp Hladky, originally from a rich landowner family from Poltava who in 1820 had left his home to earn a living, but after a few failed business attempts in Crimea and Odessa, had left Russia and joined the Sich in 1822.
 He took part in the campaign against Messolonghi and afterwards was elected to be a Kuren Ataman of the Platnyrovsky Kuren.
 After the failed negotiations with Nezmayevsky, Tuchkov approached Hladky, who upon the Kosh elections held on Pokrov (1 October) was elected to be the Kosh Ataman.

 Hladky only gathered those that he suspected of having a pro-Turkish allegiance (about two thousand men) and set out for Silistra.
 After reaching there, he asked to return to the Sich to gather more.
 When he returned, he instead called for a Cossack Rada and announced his decision to side the whole Sich with Russia.
 On 30 (18) May 1828, Hladky along with 218 Cossacks and 578 Rayah crossed the Danube with all the Sich regalia, treasury and prized possessions.
 After landing on the left bank, they were taken to the Russian headquarters where they knelt before Emperor Nicholas I himself, who was quoted saying: